MahsaShahbaz/fine-tuned-vision-language-model/README.md

 - Mahsa Shahbazi
 - Hien Tran

-Contributions were shared collaboratively throughout the project.
-We held weekly Zoom meetings and worked on the code together during those meetings.
-Report writing was also shared across weeks: in one week Mahsa prepared the weekly report, and in another week Hien prepared it.
-Mahsa was responsible for uploading the report files and pushing the project code updates to GitHub.

 ## Acknowledgements

-This project was completed as Case 3 of the GPT Lab capstone project.
+This project was completed as Case 3 of the GPT Lab capstone project from Tampere University (Fine-tuning Large Language Models)

 ## References